PrinceOfPluto/Trains-of-the-Rim/README.md

 - Add guidance for creating custom locomotives and railcars
 - Possibly increasing quantity of bulk goods available at nearby settlements if connected in a rail network.

+## Compatibility
+- Should be compatible with all vehicle mods including Vanilla Vehicles Expanded
+- Built-in compatibility with VFE: Classical
+- Planned compatibility for Rails and Roads of the Rim

 ## Credits

 - SmashPhil for creating Vehicle Framework